Incorporation benefits an association and its members. However, it also brings with it a number of responsibilities.

 A former committee member must ensure that all documents of the association in their possession are delivered to the public officer within 14 days of vacating office.

-For more information on the role and responsibilities of the management committee, visit the Management committee page on the Fair Trading website.
+Go to the Management committee page For more information on the role and responsibilities of the management committee, visit the

 Refer to sections 28 and 31 to 33 of the Associations Incorporation Act 2009 (the Act) for more information.